Inference for Dependent Data with Learned Clusters

-Theorem \ref{clt_mean} proves convergence in distribution to a Gaussian measure for spatially indexed arrays $\mathscr D_n = \{\zeta_i\}_{i \in \mathsf X_n}$ which satisfy Conditions \ref{ahlfors} and \ref{mixing_assumption}.
-The proof is carried out in detail in the appendix.
-The proposition can be proven by regularizing $\mathsf X_n$ using the snowflake construction described above with $\eps = 1/4$, on which the \cite{Jenish2009} central limit theorem can then be applied.
-The same argument can be carried out more generally for other $\eps \in (0,1/2)$, however the single $\eps=1/4$ snowflake is referenced for added concreteness.
+Theorem \ref{clt_mean} proves convergence in distribution to a Gaussian measure for spatially indexed arrays $\mathscr D_n = \{\zeta_i\}_{i \in \mathsf X_n}$ satisfying Conditions \ref{ahlfors} and \ref{mixing_assumption}.
+The proof involves regularizing $\mathsf X_n$ using the snowflake construction with $\eps = 1/4$ and applying the \cite{Jenish2009} central limit theorem.

-\subsection{Asymptotics C: Balance and small common boundary conditions}
+\subsection{Asymptotics C: Balance and small common boundary conditions.}

 A key observation in \BCH \ is that if a fixed sequence of partitions of $\mathsf X_n$ have balanced cluster sizes and small boundaries, then under mixing and additional regularity conditions, the CCE procedure as described in \BCH \ achieves asymptotically correct size.
-We show that this phenomenon also holds in the settings considered in this paper.
+This phenomenon also holds in our asymptotic settings.
 This section formalizes notions of balanced cluster sizes and small boundaries appropriate for sequences $\mathsf X_{\shortrightarrow}$ satisfying Condition \ref{ahlfors}.
-This section then gives a proposition which shows that under the appropriate regularity conditions, the endpoint of the $k$-\texttt{medoids} algorithm satisfies these two desired properties.
+This section then gives a proposition showing that under the appropriate regularity conditions, the endpoint of the $k$-\texttt{medoids} algorithm satisfies these two desired properties.
 Let $\mathcal C_{\shortrightarrow} = ( \mathcal C_n )_{n \in \mathbb N}$ be a sequence such that $\mathcal C_n$ is a partition of $\mathsf X_n$ for each $n$.